-Filed in: Palestine
+Filed in: Argentina

 A concise profile of the most recent countries featured in the New Internationalist magazine.
 See also our alphabetical list of country profiles before 2005.

 Page 5 of 10

 Tunisia continues to enjoy close economic and political ties with the US and Europe and benefits from billions of dollars of foreign investment.

 Every home in Sierra Leone is well stocked with candles, gasoline lanterns and trusty flashlights.
 These are life essentials in the capital, Freetown, where electricity is intermittent at best.